KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws3-edit/3push.md

    ![](images/git-graph-squash.png)

       {% hint style='tip' %}
-Use `q` to exit `less`
+Use `q` to exit `less`.
    {% endhint %}

 1. We can also see the git graph in the terminal.
 Type `git log --graph` <i class="fa fa-share fa-rotate-180"></i> to see the commits for this branch with the lines to show the path.
+This matches up with the git graph image.

 1. Type `git push` <i class="fa fa-share fa-rotate-180"></i>.
 Take a look at git status (states up to date with 'origin/master').